ringo380/lessoncraft/README.md

 # LessonCraft

-LessonCraft gives you an interactive environment to build, test, and run Docker containers, originally based on Play With Docker but reimagined for modern DevOps education and experimentation.
-Where you can build and run Docker containers and even create clusters with Docker features like Swarm Mode.

-Under the hood DIND or Docker-in-Docker is used to give the effect of multiple VMs/PCs.
+LessonCraft is a web-based e-learning environment built to provide a simple and straightforward way to build and experience e-learning lessons that utilize a customized markdown syntax alognside interactive, live environments dynamically created docker containers and clusters.

 A live deployment of LessonCraft is coming soon.
 Stay tuned for updates!